 Like many successful business people, celebrities and philanthropists, TiViTz inventor and entrepreneur Steve Scully has a teacher (or teachers) to thank for his success.
 And for his mission to boost kids’ love and proficiency of math.

 Growing up in Louisiana, Scully, the fourth of eight children, says, “I was fortunate to have great teachers in grade school.
 I saw math as a fun challenge.”

 A Young Entrepreneur

-Scully’s acumen at math and his entrepreneurial spirit inspired him to start his own business at age 13, painting house numbers on curbs and making $5 per hour when minimum wage was $1.60.
+Scully’s acumen at math and his entrepreneurial spirit inspired him to start his own business at age 13, painting house numbers on curbs and making more than three times the minimum wage.
 He continued his “painting career” while attending high school and later college at Louisiana State University painting apartments and new houses.
-After college, the young entrepreneur began developing drug awareness materials for students, which were distributed throughout the United States by local schools and law enforcement departments.
+Investing profits from real estate and oil and gas investments, the young entrepreneur began developing drug awareness materials for students, which were distributed throughout the United States by local schools and law enforcement departments.

 It was this exposure to the public school system, as well as national headlines about the declining proficiency of American students, particularly in math and science, that led Scully to develop a game to make learning math fun.